Satyaprakashch/Users-Data-EL-Pipeline/README.md

 #### 7. Code Explanation
 ###### The main components of the code are as follows:
-Imports: The necessary libraries are imported, including FastAPI, Google authentication libraries, and Pydantic for data validation.
+Imports: The necessary libraries are imported, including FastAPI, Google authentication libraries, and Pydantic for data validation.<br>
-SCOPES: Define scopes required for accessing Google Sheets and user information.
+SCOPES: Define scopes required for accessing Google Sheets and user information.<br>
-MY_SPREADSHEET_ID: Give Your Spreadsheet ID, this spreadsheet will save all the users data.
+MY_SPREADSHEET_ID: Give Your Spreadsheet ID, this spreadsheet will save all the users data.<br>
-FastAPI Instance: An instance of FastAPI is created. get_service() Function: This function handles authentication and returns a service object to interact with Google Sheets API. list_spreadsheets Endpoint: This endpoint retrieves data from a user's spreadsheet and appends it to a predefined spreadsheet.
+FastAPI Instance: An instance of FastAPI is created.<br>
+get_service() Function: This function handles authentication and returns a service object to interact with Google Sheets API.<br>
+list_spreadsheets Endpoint: This endpoint retrieves data from a user's spreadsheet and appends it to a predefined spreadsheet.<br>

 #### 8. Running the Project

-1) Clone repository into your machine
+1) Clone repository into your machine<br>

 ```md
 git clone